shahwaiz14/event-tracker/README.md

 pip install -r requirements.txt
 ```

-4. Open a new terminal windowm and create a database from your terminal.
+4. Open a new terminal window and create a database from your terminal.
 Make sure you have postgres installed on your machine.

 ```sh
 createdb -h localhost -p 5432 -U shahwaiz EventManager
 ```

 5. Set up the database (I am using postgresql).
-Add this to your `DATABASES` setting in settings.py.
+Add this to your `DATABASES` setting in `settings.py`.
 Make sure to add the `USER` property.

 ```python
 DATABASES = {